iwantmyname/blog/preview/2014-10-16-an-interview-with-dan-tocchini-founder-and-ceo-of-the-grid.md

 **Dan:** No, but there's one thing we really want to do, and that's add the ability to create alternate titles for layout solution sets—so you could have multiple titles and see which one converts best.
 The real idea is to have A/B testing that scales, because everyone talks about A/B testing, but no one really does it.

-**Chris:** A/B testing always makes me thing of e-commerce, which seems to be a pretty big focus.
+**Chris:** A/B testing always makes me think of e-commerce, which seems to be a pretty big focus.
 How is it going to work?
 From what I gather, you just drop items in and set a price, then magic happens.

 **Dan:** Yeah.
 So first of all, e-commerce is a very big deal.
 When we first started this thing, we knew that to really solve a website problem, we'd have to make e-commerce a priority.
 It's critical.